Lavínia Vlasak: Career

-She began his professional life working as a model.
+She began her professional life working as a model.
 Her career began as pure imposition of the father, who impressed with a few pictures of her daughter, then 15, required to make a book.
 Lavinia has still tried to argue in vain, saying that actually wanted to do journalism, because it both had studied to be only a model but had no other alternative.
 After that, never stopped, and went with the money that funded this craft their courses as an actress.

 At 16, she married her first boyfriend, actor Jorge Pontual, and were together for five years.
-He studied acting at the House of Art of the orange and also made the Actors Workshop of Rede Globo.
+She studied acting at the House of Art of the orange and also made the Actors Workshop of Rede Globo.
 It was during the workshop that received an invitation from director Luiz Fernando Carvalho to test for the novel O Rei do Gado.

-In 1999, shone on the small screen to be honored with his first villain in the novel Força de um Desejo.
+In 1999, shone on the small screen to be honored with her first villain in the novel Força de um Desejo.
 In the plot, lived the perfidious Alice Ventura, daughter of the unscrupulous Higino Ventura dazzled Barbara Ventura, who dreams of becoming a noble.
 Nourishes an overwhelming passion by Inácio Sobral, but this only has eyes for the former courtesan Ester Delamare.
 In an attempt to arrest him, gets pregnant and Abelardo says that the child is her husband.
 Only he did not expect was to discover that Abelard, is actually his brother by his father.

 After 10 years of career changed by Rede Globo, Rede Record and won his first girl in the novels.
 Owner of a solid career in the old house, where he had the opportunity to live such different roles, completed a decade-long career in full transformation.

-After motherhood, limited only to guest appearances on shows.
-After five years, in 2010, returned to the Globo in episodes of the series A Vida Alheia and As Cariocas.
-In 2011, he made a cameo in Insensato Coração.
-In 2012 he participated in the episode "A Culpada de BH" of series As Brasileiras.
+After motherhood, she limited her appearances to guest appearances on shows.
+After five years, in 2010, she returned to Globo in the series A Vida Alheia and As Cariocas.
+In 2011, she made a cameo in Insensato Coração.
+In 2012 she participated in the episode "A Culpada de BH" of series As Brasileiras.

-Lavínia returned to TV in 2015, at the invitation of director Luiz Henrique Rios, to play former model Natasha in the novel Totalmente Demais.
+Lavínia returned to TV in 2015, at the invitation of director Luiz Henrique Rios, to play former model Natasha in the series Totalmente Demais.